declanslevin/o-and-xs/README.md

-To run, from root execute "node main.js"
+To run, from /src/ execute "node main.js"